OkayDave/barr/README.md

 For a simpler install, check your distro's package manager.
 That should be fine.

+To update to the latest release of Barr:

+    $ gem update barr

 ## Usage

 See [Examples folder](http://github.com/okaydave/barr/tree/master/examples) for more detailed usage examples.